Sleep Conditions & Treatments in Savannah, GA

 Nausea and constipation – It’s very common to experience these symptoms after the surgery

-Our ENT specialists are highly trained in diagnosing and treating upper airway obstrictions.
+Our ENT specialists are highly trained in diagnosing and treating upper airway obstructions.

 According to The American Academy of Otolaryngology, about 45 percent of adults snore occasionally.
 Though snoring can affect anyone, it is most common in men and people who are overweight.
 Snoring once and awhile is perfectly normal, but snoring on a regular basis can disrupt both your sleep patterns and the sleep patterns of those around you.

 Snoring is caused when air cannot flow through the back of the throat and the nose freely.
 The obstruction causes the noisy, vibrating sounds of snoring.
-The air flow can be obstructed for a variety of reasons, such as:
+The air flow can be obstructed for a variety of reasons.

 Dr. David Oliver diagnoses sleep apnea by testing your sleeping habits in the comfort of your home.
 There are a few variations to sleep studies; Multiple sleep latency test (MSLT) which measures how long it takes you to fall asleep.
 It also determines whether you enter REM sleep.